mharsh15/nttHotelReservation/README.md

     - if reservation is not available then status code will be sent as 400 and will send string as "Error"

 - */reservation (GET)*
-    - fetches all reservation present in database without any pagination
+    - fetches all reservation present in database without any pagination.
+    - this route is not doing any validation

+- */reservation?from=<yyyy-mm-dd>&to=<yyyy-mm-dd>
+    - fetches all reservation present in database between from and two date
+    - checks whether from date is less than two date
+    - checks whether concerned query parameter is a date or not
+    - if yes then it queries database in that particular date range for start date of reservation
+    - it displays all reservations, cancelled as well as booked reservation in concerned date range
+    - if no then it sends an status as 404 and